LinkesAuge/DuneApp/tasks/active_context.md

 -   **Memory System Initialization**: Successfully initialized the core memory files and directory structure as per `memory.mdc`.
 -   **Project Onboarding**: Gaining a comprehensive understanding of the existing "Dune Awakening Deep Desert Tracker" project, including its features, tech stack, and codebase.
+-   **Comment System Development**: Preparing to implement a comprehensive comment system for POIs and grid squares to enhance community collaboration and information sharing.
+-   **Post-Filter Alignment Phase**: Recently completed major UI/UX improvements for filter consistency across the application.

 ## Recent Changes & Decisions